 1) Accounting Standards and Amendments Issued But Not Yet Effective

 New accounting standards effective September 1, 2018:

 The following standards have not been adopted by the Company.
-The Company is currently evaluating the impact these amendments are expected to have on its financial statements.
+The Company does not expect the adoption of these standards and amendments to have a significant impact on its financial statements.